JackMyers001/skype-emoticon-scraper/README.md

 ## Features

 - Fast
-- Emoticons are downloaded directly from Skype, at full quality
+- Emoticons are downloaded directly from Skype at full quality and with transparency
 - Supports all available emoticon resolutions
 - Animated emoticons start at the right frame